bdwilson/acurite/README.md

 $ cd /usr/share/weewx
 $ sudo PYTHONPATH=. python user/sdr.py --cmd="rtl_433 -M utc -F json -G"
 </pre>
-3. This command should output data that will allow you to map your device(s) to Weewx.
+3. This command should output data that will allow you to map your sensor(s) to Weewx.
 It should look similar to this, but for more info, check [Weewx-sdr instructions](https://github.com/matthewwall/weewx-sdr).
 This will go in /etc/weewx/weewx.conf.
 <pre>
 # collect data from Acurite 5n1 sensor 0BFA and t/h sensor 24A4
 [SDR]